 Students find the Kennedy book to be extremely helpful, so I encourage students to buy it.
-There will be occasions in which Kennedy will be extraordinarily helpful.
 In general you should use all the books as reference materials.
 If I have not indicated a reading from a book it does not mean that a topic is not covered in it.
 Thus, use the texts as reference materials for each week and take the indicated readings as a guide.
 It is my expectation that you will find additional texts and resources to supplement the assigned course materials.
 Some sources will be indicated in course lectures and notes.